Shaswat098/aegis/README.md

 - Automatic retries with backoff for fault tolerance

 ### Machine Learning-Based Fraud Detection
-- Model trained using Scikit-learn
+- Model trained using LightBGM
 - Predicts fraud probability for each transaction
 - Encoders persisted to ensure training–serving consistency